THUNER-project/THUNER/docs/source/tutorials/gridrad.rst

 To perform the tracking run, we need an iterable of the times at which objects will be detected and tracked.
-The convenience function :func:`thuner.data.generate_times` creates a generator from the dataset options for the tracking dataset.
+The convenience function :func:`thuner.utils.generate_times` creates a generator from the dataset options for the tracking dataset.
 We can then pass this generator, and the various options, to the tracking function :func:`thuner.parallel.track`.
 During the tracking run, outputs will be created in the